-The annual Phuket Vegetarian Festival 2019 will soon come to life, starting Monday the 28th of September 2019 and ending on October 8th.
-Thus the idea I had to give you a brief but succinct description of the day to day happenings!
+The annual Phuket Vegetarian Festival 2021 will soon come to life, starting Monday the 5th of October 2021 and ending on October 15th.
+Thus the idea I had to give you a brief but succinct description of the day-to-day happenings!
 Therefore I also included individual videos of what took place during the Phuket Vegetarian Festival 2016/2017 on particular days.

-But prior to that here the major events at the Phuket Vegetarian Festival 2019.
+But prior to that here the major events at the Phuket Vegetarian Festival.

 Some of the rituals are based around self-mutilation and daring acts of firewalking.
 A lot of the processions and ceremonies can be quite scary, especially for the young or squeamish.
 There will be lots of noise, lots of people and people going into trances before undergoing different levels of voluntary mutilation.
 These days there are medical staff behind the scenes should anyone drop out of trance and need medical help, a luxury not afforded the devotees in the past.